amesgen/jsaddle-wasm/README.md

 ### Separating execution environments

-It is also possible to run the WASM worker in a different execution environment (e.g. a web worker) than the JSaddle JavaScript code that dispatches the JSaddle command messages.
+It is also possible to run the Wasm worker in a different execution environment (e.g. a web worker) than the JSaddle JavaScript code that dispatches the JSaddle command messages.

-An advantage of this approach is that computationally expensive operations in WASM do not block the UI thread.
+An advantage of this approach is that computationally expensive operations in Wasm do not block the UI thread.
 A disadvantage is that there is some overhead for copying the data back and forth, and everything relying on synchronous callbacks (e.g. `stopPropagation`/`preventDefault`) definitely no longer works.

- - Instead of the `run` function above, you need to use `runWorker`:
+ - Instead of the `run` function above, you need to use `runWorker` (again assuming `app :: JSM ()`):

    ```haskell
    import Language.Javascript.JSaddle.Wasm qualified as JSaddle.Wasm